 The next listed fruit of the Spirit is peace.
-Peace can be described as a state of quiet or tranquility, freedom from disturbance or agitation, heavenly rest, and the happiness of Heaven.
+Peace is described as a state of quiet or tranquility, freedom from disturbance or agitation, heavenly rest, and Heaven’s happiness.
 According to Mark 4:39, Jesus spoke to a wind disturbance and commanded it to be still.

 39 and he arose, and rebuked the wind, and said unto the sea, Peace, be still.
 And the wind ceased, and there was a great calm.

 Jesus can speak to troublesome storms or winds in our lives as well and command them to be still.
 Once Jesus has spoken peace and delivered us from a negative situation, that experience builds confidence in us, letting us know that He can do it again if needed.

 Following peace in the list of the fruit of the Spirit is longsuffering.
 To be long-suffering means to bear or endure injuries or provocations for a long time.
 It also means being patient and not easily provoked.
 Just as God has been patient and longsuffering with us, we are to display that same characteristic towards our fellowman.

 The next fruit of the Spirit is gentleness.
 Gentleness refers to being mild, meek, or soft.
 It is the opposite of being rough, harsh, or severe.
 The gentle individual has a gentle nature, temper, or disposition.
 He has a gentle manner, address, or voice.
 Gentleness may be thought of as manifested kindness.
 It can be seen when it is present in one’s life.